apache/doris-website/versioned_docs/version-3.0/install/cluster-deployment/k8s-deploy/compute-storage-decoupled/config-cg.md

     replicas: 2
 ```

 The above is a simple configuration of two Compute Groups, with the cluster name are cg1 and cg2 respectively.
 When using a storage-computing separation cluster, you can select which Compute Group to use by the name.
-In actual use, you can specify the cluster name according to the business category.
+In actual use, you can specify the compute group name according to the business category.

 Modify the following configuration to the `DorisDisaggregatedCluster` resource when [Deploy storage-computing separation cluster](install-quickstart.md#step-2-quickly-deploy-a-storage-and-computing-separation-cluster) to deploy 2 Compute Groups, one of which can deploy 3 pods containing BE services, and the other can deploy 2 pods containing BE services. `{beImage}` specifies the image of the BE service you want to use.